If you are finding it hard to see your television and enjoy your favourite programmes then we have information to help.

 Panasonic television with Voice Guidance

-With advice from RNIB experts, Panasonic have launched the world's first range of digital talking televisions.
+With advice from RNIB experts, Panasonic launched the world's first range of digital talking televisions in 2012.
 The built-in Voice Guidance works by announcing on-screen information and the most important menus.
 As you become more familiar with your TV you can change the level of Voice Guidance from beginner to expert if you want fewer instructions.

 Apple TV was launched with a feature called 'Voiceover' which is a screen reading technology and helps people with sight loss to find out what's happening on the screen without having to ask a sighted friend for assistance.